sttp/Specification/Sections/APIReference.md

 :question: @StevenChisholm - please validate the accuracy / implementability of the following as compared to `TestImplementation`...

 ### Core
-test if sstapels can post to repository ---

 The Core class contains the basic elements of the API.